-So it seems as though the ‘hybrid Color Revolution-Arab Spring’ template is now at work in Hong Kong.
+The ‘hybrid Color Revolution-Arab Spring’ template has been at work in Hong Kong.
 No surprises there.
-Serbia, Ukraine, Venezuela, Egypt, and so on – they have seen variations on the template, in which Washington outsources its interference and attempted ‘regime change’ to NGOs.
+Tiananmen Square, Serbia, Ukraine, Venezuela, Egypt, and so on – they have seen variations on the template, in which Washington outsources its interference and attempted ‘regime change’ to NGOs or innocuously sounding regime agencies, like the National Endowment for Democracy (which is really an arm of the CIA).

 According to media reports, Louisa Greve, a director of the National Endowment for Democracy of the US (NED), was already meeting with the key people from “Occupy Central” several months ago, to talk about the movement.
 Louisa Greve is the vice-president of NED who is responsible for its Asia, Middle East and North Africa programs.
 For many years, her name has frequently appeared on reports about “Tibetan independence”, “eastern Turkistan”, “democracy movement” and other forces destabilizing Chinese affairs and interfering with the Chinese government.
 She also hosted or participated in conferences about the “Arab spring” and the “Color Revolutions” of other regions.